Toyota Avensis review

 A facelift late in 2015 means the Toyota Avensis is more efficient and better to drive than before

 The current generation Toyota Avensis has been on sale since 2009.
 Available in saloon and estate bodystyles, it rivals cars like the Ford Mondeo, Volkswagen Passat and Vauxhall Insignia – though at more than six years old, it’s starting to show its age against more modern competitors.

 That’s not to say it’s a bad car.
 The saloon is spacious, reliable and relatively efficient – especially with the 2.0-litre diesel engine and six-speed manual gearbox.
-A facelift in 2011 injected some life into the otherwise dreary family car, but the nondescript looks and undesirable badge mean it can’t compete with an Audi A4 in the style stakes.
+A facelift in 2011 and another in 2015 injected some life into the otherwise dreary family car, but the nondescript looks and undesirable badge mean it can’t compete with an Audi A4 in the style stakes.
 It’s similarly inoffensive inside, too, where simplicity and functionality outweigh any kind of class or polish.

 Things don’t improve much on the move either.
 The diesel engines feel powerful and motorway refinement is good, but a sports car this is not.
 Lifeless steering and soft suspension mean it pitches and wallows in the corners, feeling more like a boat than a car.
 If you value driving fun, your money would be better spent on a new Mazda 6.